Monospace-V/Monospace-V/README.md

 And draw, not that _that_ matters.
 Check other files of this repository for any literature I write.
 I might upload some.

+I also use [Alice](https://alice.org) sometimes, see [this](https://drive.google.com/drive/folders/1h6H_IfB_YCdypGuahRy2I8pCPukXihEc) folder.
+I stopped using it after I tried to get camera movements precise and realise Alice randomized some amount of movement in on every run.
+Now the project I attempted to make is lying around somewhere.

 ****

 - Reach me: